folkenrothk/composition/Writing/Chomping/proposal-v2.md

 ```
     Material it is made from (resource extraction for a living, tourism, globalization)
-    Why it was created
+    Why it was created (commodification of culture)
     Who/what it represents?... history story etc
 ```

+*Digital Curation*

+    //large picture, musuems can not longer escape the dicussion history memory, understanding, and thus health even if the exhibit does not directly relate to health.

     *Cultural Heritage Preservation*

     Combining these two topics are where my project is adding to the ethics of cultural heritage preservation especially in respect of minimizing harm to the wellbeing of people.